朝晖化工

 Total dry film thickness Not less than 260 μm.

-Typical Environment Extreme corrosive environments in coastal areas, offshore drilling platforms, ship hulls immersed in seawater, or chemical corrosion environments.
+Typical environment : Extreme corrosive environments in coastal areas, offshore drilling platforms, ship hulls exposed to seawater, or chemically corrosive environments.

-Primer Zinc-rich primer or zinc chromate primer (75 ~ 100 μm), providing sacrificial anode protection.
+Primer Zinc-rich primer or zinc chromate primer (75–100 μm), providing sacrificial anodic protection.

-Intermediate Coat Epoxy thick-film coating (180 ~ 400 μm), increasing barrier layer thickness.
+Middle coat Epoxy thick-paste coating (180 ~ 400 μm), increasing the thickness of the barrier layer.

-1. Barrier Effect Coating materials block moisture, oxygen, and corrosive ions.
+1. Barrier effect The coating material blocks moisture, oxygen, and corrosive ions.

-2. Cathodic Protection Zinc-rich coatings form an electrochemical barrier, sacrificing zinc to protect steel.
+2. Cathodic protection The zinc-rich coating forms an electrochemical barrier, sacrificing itself to protect the steel.

-3. Adhesion Surface treatment quality directly affects coating lifespan; sandblasting to Sa 2.5 standard is the best choice.
+3. Adhesion The quality of surface treatment directly affects the coating’s service life; sandblasting to meet the Sa 2.5 standard is the optimal choice.

-The core of corrosion prevention lies in "scientific matching" and "standardized construction."
-On one hand, it is necessary to reasonably match primers, intermediate coats, and topcoats according to different corrosive environments to build a layered protection system that specifically resists salt spray, acids and alkalis, ultraviolet rays, and other corrosions; on the other hand, strictly control the construction process—from substrate rust removal, roughness treatment, to coating thickness control and interlayer drying intervals—to ensure each step meets standards.
-Through professional testing and subsequent maintenance, the long-term effectiveness of corrosion protection is guaranteed.
-The synergy of both aspects achieves the best protection.
+The core of corrosion prevention lies in “scientific matching” and “standardized construction.”
+On the one hand, it is essential to rationally combine primer, intermediate coat, and topcoat according to different corrosive environments, thereby establishing a layered protective system that specifically resists erosion from salt spray, acids and alkalis, ultraviolet radiation, and other factors.
+On the other hand, it is crucial to strictly control the construction process—from removing rust and achieving proper surface roughness to managing coating thickness and observing adequate drying intervals between layers—ensuring that every step meets the required standards.
+Furthermore, professional inspections and subsequent maintenance are indispensable for guaranteeing the long-term effectiveness of the corrosion protection.
+Only through the synergy of these two aspects can optimal protection be achieved.